Hansen1717/The_Movie_App/ReadME.md

     - Css associated with navbar and assigned pages.
     - Navbar intro
 - Purvam Chokshi
-    - YouTube Trailers page.
+    - YouTube Trailers and videos page.
     - Associated Javascript.
     - Css associated with assigned pages.
-    - Email using php for contact us page.
+    - Email using formspree for contact us page.
     - Javascript for the contact us page.